HazimAlblowi/Tic-Tac-Toe/README.md

 The only thing I had stuck on was a problem with the elements inside the SVG doesn't show up on screen, even though they are added in the DOM when I checked for them in the chrome inspect.
-The problem was solved using this line of code after appending the elements in SVG elements `lineSvg.innerHTML = lineSvg.innerHTML;` while looking at this code it looks like it will do nothing its somehow fixed the problem, and the drawing inside the SVG rendred in the page.
+The problem was solved using this line of code after appending the elements in SVG elements `lineSvg.innerHTML = lineSvg.innerHTML;` while looking at this code it looks like it will do nothing  but it somehow fixed the problem, and the drawing inside the SVG rendred in the page.
 I tried to look for explaination in the web but my effort went fruitless. my only assume its that the line of code I wrote rerender the SVG on the page.